 PIJI will undertake an assessment and mapping of the broadcasting sector in stage four of this project, subject to funding.

-- You must credit the authors, Gary Dickson and Sarah Arturi, PIJI and the Australian Newsroom Mapping Project wherever you use the data.
+- You must credit Gary Dickson, PIJI and the Australian Newsroom Mapping Project wherever you use the data.

 - You cannot use the data for commercial purposes.